Get insider access

 Our Verdict

 The Roku Streambar is acceptable for mixed usage.
 This 2.0 soundbar is ideal for listening to stereo content, which includes most music and dialogue-focused TV shows.
 Voices in podcasts and sitcoms are clearly reproduced, and instruments in your favorite tunes are detailed in the mix.
 That said, like with most small standalone bars, you don't feel the rumble in the low-bass during bass-heavy tracks.
-Its surround sound isn't the most impressive, either, and there's no Atmos support.
+Its surround sound isn't the most impressive, either.
 However, you can always upgrade it down the line with a sub and satellites if you want.

 Pros